 3. Smith & Wesson M&P 9

 The modern M&P line is well proven as a duty gun, and is hugely popular in the civilian market.
+Especially as a first pistol for newbies.
 The ergonomics, minimal controls, and excellent reliability make this pistol a great choice for a bug-out handgun.
 Add the bonus of ambidextrous slide-stop control (and reversible mag catch) and thin feeling grip, and you have a flat shooting pistol that most anyone can handle well.

-Because remember – unless you’re bugging out alone, you may have others in the family or group that will need to be able to use this gun if the wolf comes to the door.
-I’m talking full-sized with a standard 17 round magazine and 4 ¼” barrel.
-There is a good chance of finding parts in the wild – the M&P 9 will get it done.
+Because remember - unless you're bugging out alone, you may have others in the family or group that will need to be able to use this gun if the wolf comes to the door.
+I'm talking full-size with a standard 17 round magazine and 4 ¼-inch barrel.
+There is a good chance of finding parts in the wild - the Smith and Wesson M&P 9 will get it done.

 2. Glock 19 Gen 4

-Hugely popular is not always a guarantee of quality, but in the case of the Glock 19 it certainly is.
+Hugely popular is not always a guarantee of quality, but in the case of the Glock 19 it certainly can be.

-The G19 is the quintessential carry pistol and the one by which all others are still judged.
-With a combination of a 15-round magazine, thin and light frame, simplicity and reliability, the G19 rightfully earned its spot as the go/no-go gauge for concealed handguns.
+The G19 is the quintessential concealed carry 9mm pistol and the one by which all others are still judged.
+With a combination of a 15-round magazine, thin and light frame, simplicity and reliability, the G19 rightfully earned its spot as the go/no-go gauge for EDC handguns.

-The drawbacks to the G19 as a sole survival gun, though, are some of those very same qualities.
-Smaller and lighter means a little bit more recoil, and if other family members need to “take the watch,” it might be more intimidating for them.
+The drawbacks to the G19 as a sole survival sidearm, though, are some of those very same qualities.
+Because this handgun size is smaller and lighter, that means a little bit more recoil, and if other family members need to "take the watch," it might be more intimidating for them.
 It also holds less capacity with standard magazines.
-Spare parts should be available in the wild, given the number of G19s out there, and it’s a Glock – which means simple controls and easy maintenance.
+Spare parts should be available in the wild, given the number of G19s out there, and it's a Glock - which means simple controls and easy maintenance.